 Since residual contaminated soil and groundwater exists beneath the Site, EC/ICs are required to protect human health and the environment.
 This Engineering and Institutional Control Plan describes the procedures for the implementation and management of all EC/ICs at the Site.
-The EC/IC Plan is one component of the SMP and is subject to revision by NYSDEC.
+The EC/IC Plan is one component of the SMP and SMP Addendum and is subject to revision by the NYSDEC.